Bytes Technology Group Executes Share Buyback - TipRanks.com

 More about Bytes Technology Group Plc

-Bytes Technology Group Plc operates in the technology sector, focusing on providing IT solutions and services.
-The company has a primary listing on the London Stock Exchange and a secondary listing on the Johannesburg Stock Exchange.
+Bytes Technology Group Plc is a company primarily listed on the London Stock Exchange with a secondary listing on the Johannesburg Stock Exchange.
+It operates in the technology sector, focusing on providing IT solutions and services.

 Technical Sentiment Signal: Sell